moritztim/simcitybuildit/README.md

 The game data is in .group.bin files.
 These used to be lz4 compressed, ( `brew install lz4` for the decompressor ), however in the latest version they are now encrypted, as confirmed by no lz4 header and a high entropy.
 [DiE](https://github.com/horsicq/Detect-It-Easy) finds that most of the `.group.bin` files are raw deflate streams.

 One intereting example i post here: [badwords.txt](badwords.txt). reading through the list you find the usual profanity, but apparently also the 1989 Tiananmen Square massacre, or Tibettan independence are listed as 'badwords'. ( referred to as 'may 35th' - `5月35日`  or `5月35号` ).
+Part of the list seems to be in order of writing, so you can follow the author's train of thought.
+Here's some more intersting examples of "bad words" in order of appearance:
+- gay
+- jews
+- capital
+- affenarsch (monkey ass in german)
+- antichrist
+- assyria
+- ast
+- ballfondler
+- revolution
+- twitter
+- xijinping
+- sweaty balls
+- hollywood

 See [badwords.md](badwords.md) for a google-translated version.